Racial politics: United States

 In 1967, California Governor Ronald Reagan signed the Mulford Act as reaction to growing racial politics in the country.
 Supported by the National Rifle Association of America, the motivation of the Act has been described as racially motivated, in relation to the growing Black Panther movement.

-In 1997, the interim replacement of Yvonne Gonzalez with a white man as Dallas ISD superintendent, was met with public unrest due to the racial politics of the situation.
+In 1997, the interim replacement of Yvonne Gonzalez with a white man as Dallas Independent School District superintendent, was met with public unrest due to the racial politics of the situation.

 Another concept within the discussion of racial politics is the re-drawing and shaping of district lines.
 The left of the political spectrum argues that this is done to seclude minorities in certain areas.

 Under the Bandemer plurality's test, a redistricting plan constitutes an unconstitutional partisan gerrymander only if it "will consistently degrade a voter's or a group of voters' influence on the political process as a whole."
 In doing this, Republicans and Democrats alike ensure certain trends in voting patterns and constituent concerns, as they place a high concentration of minorities within a voting district.
 This is a crucial aspect of modern-day politics and is often a major factor in elections.

 By 2019, racial politics was being increasingly identified as a re-emergent phenomenon, with some media describing it at its most extreme in the history of the United States.
 In October 2019, on the death of Elijah Cummings, a CNN analysis discussed the congressman's understanding of racial politics in the US, praising his ability to "navigate a white world - how to get along with white Americans as a means of better holding the country to account".